Last updated on : 02 Jul, 2025

 Lean proteins such as eggs, chicken, fish, and tofu help support pelvic muscle strength for bladder control.

-Yogurt contains probiotics, which can balance gut bacteria and prevent urinary tract infections.
+Yogurt contains probiotics, which balances gut bacteria and prevents UTIs

-Berries such as blueberries, raspberries, and strawberries are rich in antioxidants and can reduce inflammation in the bladder.
+Berries, such as blueberries, raspberries, and strawberries, are rich in antioxidants and can reduce bladder inflammation.

 Almonds are a good source of magnesium, which plays a crucial role in muscle function and nerve signalling to control frequent urination.
 It also reduces bladder irritability and improves bladder control.

-Bananas are a good potassium source that regulates fluid balance in the body and maintains muscle function to improve bladder control.
+Bananas are a good potassium source, which regulates fluid balance in the body and maintains muscle function to improve bladder control.

-Foods rich in fibre, protein, magnesium and potassium can stop frequent urination.
-Include bananas, apples, grapes, watermelons, and berries.
-Vegetables such as leafy greens, carrots, cucumbers, peppers, and whole grains such as oats, quinoa, and brown rice to your diet.
+Foods rich in fibre, protein, magnesium, and potassium can stop frequent urination.
+Include bananas, apples, grapes, watermelons, and berries in your diet.
+Also add vegetables, such as leafy greens, carrots, cucumbers, peppers, and whole grains such as oats, quinoa, and brown rice .

 References